 Variant detection with automatic coverage depth recognition

 Genalice Map V2.3.0 supports automatic coverage depth recognition during variant detection.
 This functionality of the software reads coverage depth information from the GAR file prior to variant calling.
 It automatically determines the average coverage depth of the sample and uses a minimal-maximal coverage depth range based on this average.
 This strategy filters genome positions with extremely low or high coverage depth, which are prone to false variant calls.
 Automatic coverage depth recognition has clear benefits over the ‘fixed parameter’ method used in earlier versions of Genalice Map.
 A user advantage the automated filter condition optimization for data samples with distinct coverage depths.
 Besides, automatic coverage depth recognition driven filtering improves the accuracy of variant detection.

 Precise repeat area handling

-GENALICE has improved the mapping and variant calling of INDELs.
-As a consequence, the number of false variant calls is strongly reduced in benchmark tests where variants detected by GENALICE MAP are compared to ‘truth’ variants (e.g. NIST/GIAB NA12878 ‘truth’ variants).
-In addtion, this consolidation is indirectly benefecial for the detection of SNPs as the benchmark assays also demonstrate less false SNP calls.
+Genalice has improved the mapping and variant calling of INDELs.
+As a consequence, the number of false variant calls is strongly reduced in benchmark tests where variants detected by Genalice Map are compared to ‘truth’ variants (e.g. NIST/GIAB NA12878 ‘truth’ variants).
+In addition, this consolidation is indirectly beneficial for the detection of SNPs as the benchmark assays also demonstrate less false SNP calls.